louiswillems/louiswillems.github.io/_posts/2013-12-31-whats-jekyll.md

 8. Conclusion

-Before we get the data and start exploring it, let's download all the dependencies that we will need.
+Before we get the data and start exploring it, let's download all the dependencies that we will need:

-To use a theme, add any one of the available theme classes to the `<body>` element in the `default.html` layout, like so:

 ```python
 pip install beautifulsoup4